meyerscetbon/LOT/README.md

 ![figure](results/fig_algo.pdf)

 Our regularization can take advantage of the geometry of the problem, in particular when the cost matrix involved in the optimal transport problem admits a low-rank factorization.
 In this case, our method is able to compute the OT cost in linear time with respect to the number of samples.
-We present the time-accuracy tradeoff between different methods to compute the OT when the samples.
+We present the time-accuracy tradeoff between different methods to compute the OT cost when the samples are drawn from two Gaussian distributions evaluated on $n = m = 5000$ in 2D.
 ![figure](results/plot_accuracy_LR_vs_All.pdf)